Modalities in homotopy type theory: Localization

 We have seen in \cref{sec:modal-refl-subun} that $\Sigma$-closed reflective subuniverses are equivalent to stable orthogonal factorization systems.
 Without $\Sigma$-closedness and stability, this equivalence fails.
 However, we can still say:

-\begin{lem} Any orthogonal factorization system has an underlying reflective subuniverse, consisting of those types $X$ such that $X\to\unit$ is in $\cR$. \end{lem} \begin{proof} If $Y$ is modal in this sense, then by applying orthogonality to squares of the form
+\begin{lemma} Any orthogonal factorization system has an underlying reflective subuniverse, consisting of those types $X$ such that $X\to\unit$ is in $\cR$. \end{lemma} \begin{proof} If $Y$ is modal in this sense, then by applying orthogonality to squares of the form

 we see that if $f:A\to B$ lies in $\cL$, then precomposition

 is an equivalence.
 Thus, it suffices to show that for every $X$ there is an $\cL$-map $X\to \modal X$ where $\modal X\to \unit$ is in $\cR$; but this is just an $(\cL,\cR)$-factorization of the map $X\to\unit$. \end{proof}